tdimitriadis/React-Weather-App/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

+An API key for Google and OpenWeather will need to be added in a `.env` directory.

 ## API Reference

 **Utilized APIs**